sec-fortress/secfortress.github.io/content/hacking/Unmask_Privileged_Access_In_Azure.md

 ```

-If you are still interested in knowing how to do this regardless then refer to my alternate blog, [Link Here](https://sec-fortress.github.io/posts/articles/posts/Edit%20a%20Runbook%20in%20Azure%20and%20append%20a%20PowerShell%20script%20to%20retrieve%20credentials.html).
+If you are still interested in knowing how to edit the Runbook regardless of the missing permissions then refer to my alternate blog, [Link Here](https://sec-fortress.github.io/posts/articles/posts/Edit%20a%20Runbook%20in%20Azure%20and%20append%20a%20PowerShell%20script%20to%20retrieve%20credentials.html).

 ## **Identifying Unencrypted Variables**